splinesoft/SSAppURLs/readme.md

 ![](http://cocoapod-badges.herokuapp.com/v/SSAppURLs/badge.png) &nbsp; ![](http://cocoapod-badges.herokuapp.com/p/SSAppURLs/badge.png)

 Quickly check for and open URLs using iOS app URL schemes.
+There are [various public lists](http://www.wiki.akosma.com/IPhone_URL_Schemes) of them.

-There are [many public lists](http://www.wiki.akosma.com/IPhone_URL_Schemes) of iOS URL schemes. `SSAppURLs` is a tiny `UIApplication` category that makes it easy to:
+`SSAppURLs` is a tiny `UIApplication` category that makes it easy to:

-* Check if the current device can open an app
+* Check if the current device can open an app (e.g. Skype)
 * Check if the current device has certain capabilities (e.g. Facetime)
 * Open an app with a URL scheme and pass some arguments

-`SSAppURLs` powers various URL actions and open-in-browser behavior in my app [MUDRammer - A Modern MUD Client for iPhone and iPad](https://itunes.apple.com/us/app/mudrammer-a-modern-mud-client/id597157072?mt=8).
+`SSAppURLs`, along with [SSPreferredBrowser](https://github.com/splinesoft/SSPreferredBrowser), powers various URL actions and open-in-browser behavior in my app [MUDRammer - A Modern MUD Client for iPhone and iPad](https://itunes.apple.com/us/app/mudrammer-a-modern-mud-client/id597157072?mt=8).

 # Install